Lifelong Learning

 Your brain is essentially a prediction machine.
 It notices patterns in the data from your senses and forms an expectation about the future.
 When you experience something new, your brain compares what you’re perceiving right now to the expectation you’d already formed from past experience.
 When “what you see” and “what you expected to see” don’t match, parts of your brain broadcast a signal that there was a mismatch.
 This prediction error helps you learn new things, and modify your internal conceptions to match the external world.
 But, if you fail to generate prediction errors, you can’t tell when your inner sense of the world is off, and so you can drift farther and farther from reality.

-ca. 1570, Sesson Shūkei 雪村周継, pair of six-panel screens; ink on paper.
+Gibbons in a Landscape, ca. 1570, Sesson Shūkei 雪村周継, pair of six-panel screens; ink on paper.
 Each screen: 62" x 11'-5.

 "